Breakthrough-Energy/docs/source/dev/contribution_guide.md

 # Contribution Guide
-We are thrilled you decided to join the Breakthrough Energy Sciences community and help to develop and improve this software!
-We wrote the following guidelines to ensure that your contribution is consistent with our coding standards and hence facilitate its merging to the code base.
+We are thrilled that you have decided to join the Breakthrough Energy Sciences community and help develop and improve this software!
+We wrote the following guidelines to ensure that your contribution is consistent with our coding standards and hence facilitate its merging into the code base.

 There are several ways to contribute to this project.
 You can report bugs, file feature requests, work on existing issues, etc. In order to keep the code base well structured, documented and testable we have written guidelines.
 When creating a pull request the following items should be addressed.
 The reviewer will make sure the guidelines are followed.